 1. Interest Rate Risk

-The interest rate risk is associated with debt mutual funds as when the interest rate of bond fluctuates it affects the value of the bond.
+The interest rate risk is associated with debt mutual funds as when the interest rate of a bond fluctuates it affects the value of the bond.

 2. Commodity Price Risk